 For two years, from ages eighteen to twenty, I was homeless.
-I hitchhiked around the US and Canada.
+I hitchhiked around the US and Canada, sleeping on the streets.
 I have many posts worth of stories from that time period, but this one’s just about a jacket.

 I stole it from a store in Seattle and have never felt too bad about it; it was cold, I couldn’t afford it, and I needed it more than they did.
 It traveled with me over the next two years through 40+ states – all I missed were Alaska, Hawaii, and some of those New England states you could knock out in a day trip.